cosmos/vega-test/README.md

+## ⚠️ The contents of this reposiroty have now moved to the [cosmos/testnets](https://github.com/cosmos/testnets) repository and will be maintained there.

 # Cosmos-Hub Vega Upgrade Testnet Instructions

 This repository provides instructions and files to help test the Cosmos Hub Vega upgrade locally or with a public testnet.